 - Fully activating the THC in your cannabis

 As you well know, eating raw cannabis has no mind-body altering effects.
 You might be surprised how many herbal recipes there are on the Internet that advise people to just soak cannabis in alcohol in order to make things like tinctures.
-While there is probably some benefit to that product, it will not get you high!
-Cannabis has to be activated in order to provide its benefits.

 - Preserving the compounds that are lost in combustion

 While certain forms of cannabis consumption (like smoking) will get you high, you run the risk of evaporating incredibly beneficial compounds in the plant.
-Some of those compounds responsible for fighting pain, destroying cancer cells, reducing anxiety, and reducing nausea.

 - Making your edibles, tinctures, and topical products more consistent and efficient